AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

 For Ada, explicit *compilation unit* names are given to library level packages or subprograms, case insensitive.
-This is what must be used in project file attributes or :option:`--units` arguments to elaborate the set of :dfn:`units of interest`, not source file names.
+This is what must be used in project file attributes or :cmd-option:`--units` arguments to elaborate the set of :dfn:`units of interest`, not source file names.

 This offers a simple and consistent naming basis to users, orthogonal to the unit/source name mapping.
 Consider, for example, a project file with the set